Get inspired, learn, and practice anytime and anywhere with One Dharma International Podcast.

 Recordings of Dharma talks and meditation instruction delivered by Ven.
 Ryodo Yamashita available at your fingertips.
 You can even subscribe to the One Dharma International Podcast.
 May this podcast further your progress.

-Three Dharma talks from the 2018 international retreat at Vajradhatu and meditation instruction 2018 version have been added.
+One (1) Dharma talks from the 2018 international retreat at Deer Park has been added.
 Enjoy!

 Day 3 (the last day) of 2018 Zen and Mindfulness Retreat in Vajuradhatu

 In this final Dharma talk, Ven Yamashita once again lays out what mindfulness truly means.
 Mindfulness, an impossible attempt for our ordinary mind, and yet the Lord Buddha tasked us to do, is the bridge for us to cross to the other shore.
 In order for this to work; however, we need a careful understanding of how we are made, double-structured nature.

 This talk is followed by a question and answer session.